China July new bank loans tumble, credit growth weakens further

-BEIJING, Aug 11 (Reuters) - China's new bank loans tumbled in July from a month earlier and other key credit gauges also weakened, even after policymakers cut interest rates and promised to roll out more support for the faltering economy.
+BEIJING, Aug 11 (Reuters) - China's new bank loans tumbled in July and other key credit gauges also weakened, even after policymakers cut interest rates and promised to roll out more support for the faltering economy.

-Chinese banks extended 345.9 billion yuan ($47.80 billion) of new yuan loans in July, tumbling from June and falling far short of analysts' forecasts, data from the People's Bank of China showed on Friday.
+Chinese banks extended 345.9 billion yuan ($47.80 billion) of new yuan loans in July, tumbling 89% from June to the lowest since late 2009 and falling far short of analysts' forecasts, data from the People's Bank of China showed on Friday.

-Analysts polled by Reuters had expected new loans last month to fall sharply from 3.05 trillion yuan in June to 800 billion yuan, after record lending in the first half as the central bank tried to underpin the sputtering economy.
+Analysts polled by Reuters had expected new loans last month to fall sharply from 3.05 trillion yuan in June to 800 billion yuan, after record lending in the first half as the central bank tried to shore up sputtering consumption and investment.

 The reading was also much lower than 679 billion yuan in July 2022.